Table of Contents

 When Rental Car Insurance May Be Worth the Cost

 Sometimes it’s not all about the money.
-The peace of mind that goes with the knowledge you’re not underinsured while traveling is an important part of enjoying your time on the road.
-Travelers who recommend purchasing a damage waiver, often simply wish to avoid any hassles associated with making a claim.
+The peace of mind that goes with knowing you’re not underinsured while traveling is an important part of enjoying your time on the road.
+Travelers who recommend purchasing a damage waiver often wish to avoid any hassles associated with making a claim.

 If you don’t own a personal vehicle and depend solely on the coverage supplied by your credit card, you may need to be prepared to pay for damages out-of-pocket.
 If you don’t have the funds to take care of the damages, you may end up in a legal battle while you wait for your credit card company to reimburse you.
 Waiting for reimbursement might also leave you with additional fees like towing and temporary storage.